dieterichlawson/hadoop_setup/README.md

 * A Mac (not tested on anything else)

 #### Directories
 Before we start you should pick a directory where you want to put your hadoop installation.
 I put mine in `~/dev/cs246`, and the commands that follow all use that directory.
-However, feel free to pick a different directory, just be careful to change the commands and paths properly when you do.
+Feel free to pick a different directory, just be careful to change the commands and paths properly when you do.
 I'll try to give you a heads up when you need to do this.

 ###Step 1 - Download and Setup